fgaroby/Zend-Form-Maker/README.txt

 - an "application" directory
 - a "public" directory.

-Copy all these files in your server's root or a subdirectory.
+Copy all these files in your server's root.
+I suggest you to create a vhost for your projet called "zfm", if you don't know how, please read the "doc/vhost_howto.txt" file.
 Redirect every access to the directory into the public subdirectory, don't forget to enable url rewriting on your apache server as for every Zend Framework Projet.